MatsM16/sveve-dotnet/readme.md

 ```

 ## Repeat sms
-Sveve supports repeating messages, but be carefull with this one.
+Sveve supports repeating messages, but be careful with this one.
 Use the `SendRepeat` class to specify a repetition:
 ```cs
 var sms = new Sms("+47 999 99 999", "Am I annoying now?");